Leumars-o/verdger/README.md

 (define-read-only (get-transfer-proposal (transfer-id uint)))

 These functions allow querying the state of the contract and retrieving detailed information about specific products, licenses, and transfers.

+### Future Improvements

+- Multi-Signature Ownership: Implement a multi-signature system for managing product ownership and transfers, requiring approval from multiple authorized parties.
+- Automated Dispute Resolution: Establish a process for automatically resolving product disputes, potentially involving a decentralized arbitration system.
+- Royalty Payments: Integrate the ability for product creators to receive royalty payments on subsequent sales of their products.
+- NFT Integration: Explore the possibility of representing products as non-fungible tokens (NFTs) to leverage additional functionality and interoperability.
+- Batch Operations: Add support for batch product creation, licensing, and transfer operations to improve efficiency at scale.
+- Reputation System: Implement a reputation system that tracks product authenticity, transfer history, and user reliability to enhance trust in the ecosystem.